flowersteam/runaway/README.md

 # Orchestra

 Ochestra is a set of tools meant to help in performing experimental campaigns in computer science.
 It provides you with simple tools to:

-+ Organize your clumsy experimental workflow, leveraging our beloved `git` and `lfs` through a simple interface.
++ Organize a manual experimental workflow, leveraging git and lfs through a simple interface.
-+ Collaborate with other peoples on a single experimental campaign.
++ Collaborate with other people on a single experimental campaign.
 + Execute pieces of code on remote hosts such as clusters or clouds, in one line.
 + Automate the execution of batches of experiments and the presentation of the results through a clean web ui.

 A lot of advanced tools exists on the net to handle similar situations.
 Most of them target very complicated workflows, e.g. DAGs of tasks.
 Those tools are very powerful but lack the simplicity needed by newcomers.
 Here, we propose a limited but very simple tool to handle one of the most common situation of experimental campaigns: the repeated execution of an experiment on variations of parameters.

-What do you need to use orchestra tools?
+In particular, we include three tools:
-+ Git, [Lfs](https://git-lfs.github.com/), and Openssh-client installed on your computer
++ expegit: a tool to organize your experimental campaign results in a git repository using git-lfs (large file storage).
-+ An instance of a [git-repository manager that supports LFS](https://docs.gitlab.com/ee/workflow/lfs/manage_large_binaries_with_git_lfs.html)
++ runaway: a tool to execute code on distant hosts parameterized with easy to use file templates.

-Need an example?
++ orchestra: a tool to automate the use of the two previous tools on large campaigns.

 ## Quick Start